Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

-In addition to the above features, newer Tableau editions support the following additional features [9](https://mindmajix.com/tableau-best-bi-tool). <br/>
+In addition to the above features, newer Tableau editions support the following additional newerer [features](https://mindmajix.com/tableau-best-bi-tool). <br/>

 ![](/research/Images/New_Features.PNG)